GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - [_Qi_](https://en.wikipedia.org/wiki/Qi). 氣.
 Vitality.
 - [_Tao_](https://en.wikipedia.org/wiki/Tao). 道.
 Aka Dao, Do.
 The Way.
 The "natural order".
 "This is The Way".
 - [_Dharma_](https://en.wikipedia.org/wiki/Dharma).
 Nature & natural. _Adharma_ is unnatural.
 - [_Wu wei_](https://en.wikipedia.org/wiki/Wu_wei). 無為.
-Effortless action.
+Effortless excellence, i.e. grace.
 The best way is often the easiest.
 Related to "Nature to be commanded must be obeyed.".
 - [Yin and Yang](https://en.wikipedia.org/wiki/Yin_and_yang) ☯️ of [Taoism](https://en.wikipedia.org/wiki/Taoism).
 There is a lot of dualism in the world, but beware of [false dilemmas](https://en.wikipedia.org/wiki/False_dilemma) and [zero-sum bias](https://en.wikipedia.org/wiki/Zero-sum_thinking).
 - [Life, Liberty and the pursuit of Happiness](https://en.wikipedia.org/wiki/Life,_Liberty_and_the_pursuit_of_Happiness).
   - Life.
 Survival.